real-numbers/RepData_PeerAssessment1/PA1_template.md

 ## 5    NA 2012-10-01       20 2012-10-01 00:20:00 Weekday
 ## 6    NA 2012-10-01       25 2012-10-01 00:25:00 Weekday
 ```

-  Looks good - ready to start analysis!

 ----

 ## What is mean total number of steps taken per day?
-**Rubric:  Is there a histogram and code for the histogram?**
+**Rubric: There is a histogram of the total number of steps taken each day**

 ```r